msanch023/lolanalysis/README.md

 When cleaning the data I decided to keep only the rows relevant to top lane and the gold information of the two players.

-I started by removing all columns besides `position`, `result`, `goldat15`, `opp_goldat15`, and `golddiffat15`.
-After I had isolated the 5 columns that I would need, I filtered out all of the roles that werent top.
+I started by removing all columns besides `position`, `champion`, `result`, `goldat15`, `opp_goldat15`, and `golddiffat15`.
+After I had isolated the 6 columns that I would need, I filtered out all of the roles that werent top.
 Once that was done I dropped the position column since the position filtering was already done.
 I then checked for any missing values and removed the rows that contained any.
 Lastly I created a new column